Quantum Modified Gravity at Low Energy in the Ricci Flow of Quantum Spacetime: Effective Gravity at Low Energy

+is a volume ratio between a fiducial volume element $d^{4}x$ of the lab's frame and the local spacetime (classical diffemorphism) invariant volume element $d^{4}X\equiv dX^{0}dX^{1}dX^{2}dX^{3}\sqrt{|g|}$. $u$ is a dimensionless manifold density at each point $X$ of the Riemannian spacetime endowed with 2nd order moment quantum fluctuations, satisfying the density normalization condition

+from which one can see that the full volume of the spacetime or the fiducial lab's frame is about the inverse of the critical density $O(1/\lambda)$, i.e. the volume of the universe, the characteristic scale of the theory.
+Without loss of generality, one can attribute the Ricci flow effects only to $\sqrt{|g|}$ and leaving $dX^{0}dX^{1}dX^{2}dX^{3}$ the fiducial volume, then $u$ is just the inverse of the Jacobian, $u=1/\sqrt{|g|}$.
+By using the generalized Ricci-DeTurk flow (\ref{eq:ricci-deturck}), and finally we obtain the conjugate-heat equation of the $u$ density $\frac{\partial u}{\partial t}=\left(R-\varDelta\right)u$, where $\varDelta$ is the Laplace-Beltrami operator of the spacetime, $R$ the scalar curvature of the spacetime.
+The equation is often written in the form of a backwards flow along $d\tau=-dt$, i.e.

-in which $u(X)=\frac{d^{4}x}{d^{4}X}$ is a dimensionless manifold density at each point $X$ of the Riemannian spacetime endowed with 2nd order moment quantum fluctuations, satisfying the density normalization condition $\lambda\int d^{4}Xu=\lambda\int d^{4}x=1$ and the conjugate-heat equation in the generalized Ricci-DeTurk flow.
-The relative Shannon entropy part in the exponential comes from the diffemorphism anomaly \citep{Luo:2021zpi} when performing functional integration over the frame fields of the spacetime manifold, which also has profound thermodynamic interpretation of spacetime \citep{Luo:2022statistics}.
+so that the sign in front of $\varDelta$ is just correct to have solution exist, as an analogous heat equation.
+The relative Shannon entropy $N$ part in the exponential comes from the diffemorphism anomaly when one performs functional integration over the frame fields of the spacetime manifold \citep{Luo:2021zpi}, which also has profound thermodynamic interpretation of spacetime \citep{Luo:2022statistics}.